TeamHG-Memex/eli5/README.rst

 * sklearn-crfsuite_.
 ELI5 allows to check weights of sklearn_crfsuite.CRF
   models.

-* xgboost_ - show feature importances and explain predictions of XGBClassifier and XGBRegressor.
+ELI5 also provides TextExplainer_ which allows to explain predictions of any text classifier using LIME_ algorithm (Ribeiro et al., 2016).

-ELI5 also provides an alternative implementation of LIME_ algorithm, which allows to explain predictions of any black-box classifier.
-This feature is currently experimental.
+There are utilities for using LIME with non-text data and arbitrary black-box classifiers as well, but this feature is currently experimental.

 Explanation and formatting are separated; you can get text-based explanation to display in console, HTML version embeddable in an IPython notebook